 Above average quality set of M1885 Varney sidelines.
+The leather buckled leg loops are connected with the short chain for hobbling rather than longer side line chain.
 Strong leather, no breaks or repairs, metal shows no rust.
 Complete in every way.
 Rock Island Arsenal and Inspector marked.

 Sometimes know as the “baby dragoon” bit.
 Slotted rein, Ringold pattern bid, all complete, straight with original lip bar and rein rings.
 Brass facing is dark and uncleaned, about 75% remaining.